amontalenti/rapid-web-slides/index.rst

 The typical Python software engineer has no problem with:

-* writing a testing a database schema
+* writing and testing a database schema
 * implementing pure Python classes / functions
 * thinking about scale and performance
 * building a command-line interface